 I should note that one Sticker I tested stopped working entirely after less than a week of use.
 First, the alarm would work only sporadically, and then it would drop connections repeatedly.
 It's currently marked as lost, even though I'm holding the Sticker next to my iPhone.
 The other three Stickers I've used have worked without any similar problems, so chances are, I just happened to get one lemon.
 But it's not something I've experienced in four years of testing Tile's different trackers.

 Tile has a Premium service that costs $3 a month or $30 annually.
 You don't really need the service to get a lot of use out of Tile's trackers.
 So unless features like location history and smart alerts appeal to you, I'd give Tile Premium a pass.
-(Smart alerts could be useful, but the notifications that appear when you leave a preset location without your Tile Sticker in tow don't appear quickly enough to be of much use.)
+(Smart alerts could be useful, but the notifications that appear when you leave a preset location without your Tile Sticker in tow don't appear quickly enough to be of much use.
+The Chipolo One, in contrast, delivers much more useful out-of-range alerts, and that feature is part of the key finder's $25 price.)

 The Tile Sticker has a lot of promise, particularly if you'd like to see the functionality of Tile's other trackers in a device that can attach to a wider range of objects.
 The adhesive coating on the back of the Sticker gets the job done, and Tile packed a lot of functionality into a very compact design that stays out of the way, at least when attached to most objects.